w3f/polkadot-wiki/docs/learn/learn-governance.md

 While a token is locked, you can still use it for voting and staking; you are only prohibited from transferring these tokens to another account.

-Votes are still "counted" at the same time (at the end of the voting period), no matter for how long the tokens are locked.
+Votes are always "counted" at the same time, which is at the end of the voting period.
+This is not impacted by the locking period of the tokens.

 #### Adaptive Quorum Biasing

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} introduces a concept, "Adaptive Quorum Biasing", which functions as a lever that the council can use to alter the effective super-majority required to make it easier or more difficult for a proposal to pass in the case that there is no clear majority of voting power backing it or against it.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} introduces the concept of "Adaptive Quorum Biasing", which functions as a lever that the council can use to alter the effective super-majority required to make it easier or more difficult for a proposal to pass in the case that there is no clear majority of voting power backing or against the proposal.

 ![](../assets/governance/adaptive-quorum-biasing.png)